terminal-iv/terminal_IV/score_example.md

 otherwise. all being well we move tonight.
 If we heard about this others will have too, gotta beat them to the punch!!
 -----END PGP MESSAGE-----

+# PLANNING & ENGAGEMENT

+The crew has chosen the "blitz" plan type.
+The idea is to get onboard the train, grab the immunostabs, and extract before their adversaries can react.
+They named the train as the target, and an AV they hired from a second-hand vehicle dealer contact as the extraction method.

+"So we need to roll to see if we get the AV?"
+Twofish's player asks.

+"No no, you're already in the AV.
+We're rolling to see if it's any good or not!
+He told you he wanted it back in one piece, right Twofish?"

+"Yeah, and I told him 'no promises'.
+Anyway, if this heist works out, we can afford not to get the deposit back... so this is an **acquire** command?"

+It is.
+The crew spends a credit from the crew's pool and Twofish's player makes an Acquire Asset roll as set out in the **acquire** command.
+As a Tier II crew, they roll 2d and get a 4: a quality-2 "good" AV.
+They grab a "Special Item:
+Vehicle" sheet for it and quickly fill out just enough to get a sketch of what they're travelling in.
+Other details can wait until they become relevant.

+It's an ex-corporate VTOL-van, formerly owned by a window-cleaning company and still painted in their livery.
+It's got a good amount of cargo space and it's powered by a strong Rolls-Martin jet engine.